algotrade-research/plutus-guideline/standard/STANDARD.md

 - Has a (optional) `Conclusion` section.
 - Has a `Reference` section to mention the references.
 - A link to the Final Report/Paper
-    - Show how to compile the document if the it is written in a language like LaTex.
+    - Show how to compile the document if it is written in a language like LaTex.
 - Be reasonably easy to follow.

 ### 1.3 The Final Report/Paper